zcsd/Reverse_Image_Search/README.md

 You can run a demo webpage to test the image search.
 [Click here](https://github.com/zcsd/reverse_image_search_web) to check the code for [frontend demo webpage](https://demo.best360.tech/).

-Download the [Reverse_Image_Search_Web code](https://github.com/zcsd/Reverse_Image_Search_Web), [dist folder](https://github.com/zcsd/Reverse_Image_Search_Web/tree/master/dist) will work as your webpage source folder, you can ignore functions/api and package.json.
+Download the [Reverse_Image_Search_Web code](https://github.com/zcsd/Reverse_Image_Search_Web), [dist folder](https://github.com/zcsd/Reverse_Image_Search_Web/tree/master/dist) will work as your webpage source folder, you can ignore functions/api and package.json in the main directory.

-Change the baseURL to http://127.0.0.1:5000/ in /dist/assets/js/helper.js [line 223](https://github.com/zcsd/Reverse_Image_Search_Web/blob/master/dist/assets/js/helper.js#L223).
+Change the baseURL to *http://127.0.0.1:5000/* in /dist/assets/js/helper.js [line 223](https://github.com/zcsd/Reverse_Image_Search_Web/blob/master/dist/assets/js/helper.js#L223).

 Now you can open the frontend webpage to try the image search!